 In the Sea

-- Cayman Eco Adventures (Tel: (345) 916 0503)
+Cayman Eco Adventures, Tel: (345) 916 0503

-- Frank’s Watersports (Tel: (345) 925 2783 or (345) 945 5491) (Group tours)
+Frank’s Watersports, (Tel: (345) 925 2783 or (345) 945 5491) (Group tours)

 See the Boating section for more information.

-bioluminescence mangrove tour by kayak or electric catamaran offered by Cayman Kayaks twice nightly from Rum Point.
-For more information call (345) 926 4467, email: reservations@caymankayaks.com or visit www.caymankayaks.com.
-Cayman Sea Elements offers
+Another sea-based activity that is fun for the whole family is a bioluminescence tour by kayak or electric catamaran offered by Cayman Kayaks from Rum Point.
+They also offer a day kayak tour through the mangroves.
+For more information email: reservations@caymankayaks.com or visit www.caymankayaks.com.

 On Land